India aviation market briefing

 Which is India's busiest state for air travel?

-• Maharashtra is the second busiest state with 4m seats, 19% share of the market.
+- Maharashtra is second busiest state with 3.7 m seats, 19% share of the Indian market.

 Top 10 domestic routes in India